top of page

 Performed by The Impromptu String Quartet, at Lauderdale House, London, October 2012

-and by The Trelawn Quartet at Middlesex University, 2005.
+& by The Trelawn Quartet at Middlesex University, 2005.

 At One For trumpet in Bb and string quartet